Coffeyville Refiners: Teams 1896–1911

-The Coffeyville Bricks team ended the 1906 season in 5th place.
+The Coffeyville Bricks team ended the 1906 season in fifth place.
 The Bricks finished the season with a 58–50 record, playing under managers Ed Mahley, Harry Barndollar, Heisman and Ed Finney.
-The Bricks finished 6.5 games behind the 1st place Independence Coyotes in the final standings.
+The Bricks finished 6.5 games behind the first place Independence Coyotes in the final standings.
 The Kansas State League did not return to play in 1907.

 The Coffeyville, Kansas use of the "Bricks" moniker corresponds to local industry in the era, as five brick plants were reportedly established in Coffeyville between 1900 and 1910, utilizing natural local clay resources.

-The 1907 Coffeyville Glassblowers continued play in the in a new league and finished in 2nd place.
+The 1907 Coffeyville Glassblowers continued play in the new league and finished in second place.
 Coffeyville became members of the eight–team Class D level Oklahoma–Arkansas–Kansas League in 1907.
-With a final record of 71–57, managed by Bill Stuart, the Glassblowers finished 9.0 games behind the 1st place Bartlesville Boosters in the final standings.
+With a final record of 71–57, managed by Bill Stuart, the Glassblowers finished 9.0 games behind the first place Bartlesville Boosters in the final standings.
 The Oklahoma–Arkansas–Kansas League permanently folded after the 1907 season.

 The Coffeyville use of the "Glassblowers" moniker corresponds to local industry growth in the era.
 A total of eight glass factories were noted to have formed in Coffeyville between 1901 and 1910.

 In 1911, the Coffeyville White Sox became members of the eight–team Class D level Western Association and folded during the season.
 On June 14, 1911 the White Sox folded with a record of 15–24, playing under manager Harry Bradbury.
 On June 18, 1911, the league disbanded after six Western Association teams had folded.
-The 1st place Ft.
+The first place Ft.
 Scott Scouts were the final champion as the Western Association permanently folded following the 1911 season.